guoliveira/data-engineer-zoomcamp-project/README.md

 # Weather in Portugal in the last 30 years 😎
-## Data Engineer Zoomcamp Project
+## Data Engineer Zoomcamp Capstone Project

-This project was developed under the scope of the [Data Engineer Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp) (the biggest Data community in the internet - [DTC](https://datatalks.club/)).
+This captstone project was developed under the scope of the [Data Engineer Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp) (the biggest Data community in the internet - [DTC](https://datatalks.club/)).

 The above zoomcamp had the following main topics/tools:
 - Docker and docker-compose;